Who We Are

 On 4 February 2021, leaders from 21 major businesses and organisations in Oxford signed the Zero Carbon Oxford Charter at the virtual Zero Carbon Oxford Summit.
 This marked their commitment to achieving net zero by 2040, the Oxford target.
 The Summit was an opportunity for representatives to showcase their climate plans and action, facilitate conversation about a collective vision, and establish a formal partnership and collaborative approach to tackling the climate crisis.

 In 2025, following decision from the Steering Group of local authorities, businesses and institutions Partnership became the Zero Carbon Oxfordshire Partnership by expanding to include the entire county.
-This expansion strengthened cooperation between local authorities, businesses, and other key stakeholders across Oxfordshire, working together towards the goal of net zero by 2050.
+This expansion strengthened cooperation between local authorities, businesses, and other key stakeholders across Oxfordshire, working together towards the goal

 The ZCOP framework for collaboration